Jordan Decomposition for Formal G-Connections: Introduction

-Just as a linear operator encodes a system of linear equations, a differential operator encodes an ordinary differential equation.
-Thus, finding canonical forms for formal differential operators plays a crucial role in the theory of meromorphic differential equations; cf. \cite{Varadarajan}.
+It is well-known that linear operators encode linear equations.
+Similarly, differential operators encode (ordinary) differential equations.
+Thus, the study of formal differential operators is indispensable in the theory of meromorphic differential equations; see \cite{Varadarajan} for an extensive review.